barrettrees/barrettrees.github.io/index.md

 # Projects

-## Search by Analogy for Videogame Moments
+## Explaining Search by Analogy for Videogame Moments
 <img align="left" src="Analogy.png"> A new way of searching for moments in a game, based on their relationships to other moments.
 This project is an explainer for the underlying concept, which has applications in other domains.

 ## Crime Metaphor Game